SkylineCommunications/dataminer-docs/connector-help/connector_help/Grass_Valley_Alchemist_Live.md

 Alchemist Live offers motion-compensated frame rate conversion for Live IP and SDI media streams.
 It supports SD, HD, 1080p, UHD, 4K and HDR formats.
 It offers native support for a single channel of UHD/4K, or up to three channels of 1080p.

-This driver is used to manage, monitor and configure Alchemist Live devices.
+This connector is used to manage, monitor and configure Alchemist Live devices.
 It uses the proprietary Rollcall communication protocol.

 ## About